FORUM Meetings and Symposia

-FORUM meetings are held twice a year over a weekend, hosted by one of the FORUM organisations.
+FORUM meetings are held once a year over a Friday – Sunday, hosted by one of the FORUM organisations.

 FORUM members are required: